ThanhNguyxn/the-stamp-office/data/README.md

 Checks:
 - All `toast_id` references exist in `toasts.json`
 - All `text` and `attachment` fields are ≤8 words
-- All `id` values are unique within their file
+- All `id` values are unique **across all ticket files**
+- Required keys exist in all data objects
+- Per-file PASS/FAIL summary

 ---